THEDEVELOPERBOSS/Simple_Projects/README.md

 # RandomProjects
-This is me just messing around either to have fun or just gain more practice in something.
+This is my space where if I have an idea to make something relativley simple or someone asks me to make something simple I will put it here